LeftPress PA Training Handbook

 Safety is a big issue because:

 i.
 You are dealing with electrical equipment.
 Fortunately most of the leads have low voltage and can’t really hurt you.
-However the power leads to mains supply should always be rated for wet conditions especially extension leads.
+However power leads to mains supply should always be rated for wet conditions especially extension leads.
+LeftPress can provide the appropriate leads if you wish to use mains power but this is usually unnecessary because the batteries are adequate for most rallies or public meetings.
+If mains power is available you may wish to have the leads as a back-up in case the batteries run out (unlikely) or if there is an issue with a lead.

 ii.
 Some of the equipment is quite heavy: PA boxes, speakers, even the stands.
 Make sure you work in pairs and do not try to lift the equipment unaided.